For more information on the North Dakota legislative sessions go to the North Dakota Legislative Branch website.

 Would require a mandatory waiting period of three days between the purchase and delivery of a firearm.

-Defines the eligibility requirements relating to gratis licenses for hunting big game and to provide a legislative study; and eligibility for resident hunting licenses for active military members who are former residents.
-Passed house.
-Committee heard 03/08, no action taken.
+Defines the eligibility requirements relating to gratis licenses for hunting big game and to provide a legislative study.

 Requires traps or snares for furbearers to be checked at least every 48 hours.